kresohr/google-calendar-crud/README.md

 # Edit .env files with your credentials

 ### 5. Setup Google OAuth

+**NOTE**: In order to use this app, you will have to configue Google Cloud Console application to obtain client id and client secret.

 1. Go to Google Cloud Console: https://console.cloud.google.com
 2. Create a new project or select existing